 Ethology offers a window into human temporality through the simple expedient of cataloguing how time is spent in various forms of behavior.
-In this article we catalogue time spent in just one type of activity, that of pausing in the course of normal speech, and demonstrate that pause durations, on average, satisfy allometric laws.
-As allometry is not a common mode of analysis in psychological research, some clarification of how it is distinguished from correlational analysis may be useful.
+In this article, we catalog time spent in just one type of activity, that of pausing during normal speech, and demonstrate that pause durations, on average, satisfy allometric laws.
+As allometry is not a common mode of analysis in psychological research, some clarification of how it is distinguished from correlational analysis might be useful.
 Allometry begins with the observation that much of animal morphology, physiology, and behavior is correlated with the single trait of body size.

 The study of these correlations forms the field of allometry, first conceptualized in terms of development and the differential growth of body parts relative to overall body size (ontogenetic allometry), but later generalized to include both physiological and behavioral characteristics of adult animals (static allometry).
-Allometric laws are generally framed as power laws of mass such that animal property = amass^b.
-The animal properties that have this form of size scaling are diverse and include, for example, head size (anatomy), heart beat period (physiology), burst acceleration (behavior), and so on.
-Although all allometries are based on statistical correlations, the focus of allometry is generally not on testing the hypothesis that a non-zero correlation between body size and an animal property exists.
+Allometric laws are generally framed as power laws of mass, such that animal property = $a \times mass^{b}$ .
+The animal properties that have this form of size scaling are diverse and include, for example, head size (anatomy), heartbeat period (physiology), burst acceleration (behavior), and so on.
+Although all allometries are based on statistical correlations, the focus of allometry is generally not on testing the hypothesis that a nonzero correlation between body size and an animal property exists.
 Rather, allometry is viewed as a form of measurement that produces a scaling exponent, b.
-The focus on b derives from its importance as a constraint on biological theory.
+Scaling exponents acquire their importance by constraining and guiding biological theory.

 As preface to the studies, the methodological problems that have been encountered in the ethology of action duration are discussed, and it is argued that speech pauses are optimal for a close study of human temporality.
-A brief discussion of speech pause phenomenology follows that introduces the class of medium length pauses, between 250 and 1,000 ms, investigated in the first study.
+A brief discussion of speech pause phenomenology follows that introduces the class of medium length pauses, between 250 ms and 1,000 ms, investigated in the first study.
 The data that supports the demonstration of allometry in this class is then presented, and it will be clear that the relevant effects are both large and general.
 An analytic theory of how allometry might arise from the way people use their sense of time passage to terminate pauses is developed.
-This theory has generality beyond pauses that occur in fluid speech and is tested in a second study on a class of long pauses, 750 to 1500 ms, that are taken while people are planning answers to questions.
-These pauses are of sufficient size that they are terminated by a filled pause, "um" or "uh", to indicate that an answer is forthcoming.
-It is shown that these long planning pauses, while not occurring as part of fluid speech, also display allometry.
+This theory has generality beyond pauses that occur in fluid speech and is tested in a second study on a class of long pauses, 750 ms to 1,500 ms, that are taken while people are planning answers to questions.
+These pauses are of sufficient size that they are terminated by a filled pause, "um" or "uh," to indicate that an answer is forthcoming.
+It is shown that these long planning pauses, though not occurring as part of fluid speech, also display allometry.